mlflow/mlflow/examples/deployments/deployments_server/mlflow_models/README.md

 mlflow models serve -m file:///Users/me/demos/mlruns/0/bc8bdb7fb90c406eb95603a97742cef8/artifacts/mask_fill_model -h 127.0.0.1 -p 9010 --no-conda
 ```

-## Update the config.yaml to add a new completions route
+## Update the config.yaml to add a new completions endpoint

 Ensure that the MLflow serving endpoint starts and is ready for traffic.